Petermanson140/Utilise/README.md

 └── README.md

 ##  3 Research Questions
-1. Does integrating live weather data improve the accuracy of savings recommendations?
+1. Does integrating live weather data improve the accuracy of saving recommendations?
 2. Which household factors are the best predictions for high energy bills?
 3. Can the RAG pipeline achieve RAGAS confidence score of above 0.80?

 ## Supervisor of MSc Utilize Project
 Dr. Barbara Villarini

-## Official Submission Date of Utilize
+## Official Submission Date of Utilise
 3rd September 2026